Last Updated on September 7, 2022

 Another often mentioned tip is to roll up socks or underwear and stuff them inside your shoes.

 This tip is a great way to make use of every space available to you.
 I wouldn’t stuff clean socks into a smelly pair of sneakers.

 What I might do is stuff socks or maybe even crunched up paper into dress shoes or heels so that they keep their shape.
-For example a heavy laptop sitting on a dress shoe for a long periods could crease the shoe and spoil the look.
+For example, a heavy laptop sitting on a dress shoe for a long period could crease the shoe and spoil the look.

 The 69 Method

-Arranging your shoes in a type of ying/yang formation is not a bag way to save space.
+Arranging your shoes in a type of ying/yang formation is not a bad way to save space.

 What Is The Best Way To Pack Shoes In A Backpack?

 The most efficient way to pack shoes in a backpack is a bit different than in a suitcase.